 KiddyCash uses a badge system to identify the reliability of businesses.
 When setting up a Smart Approval for a specific business, look for the “Verified Merchant” badge.
 This indicates the business has a consistent track record and valid transaction codes.

 If a child attempts to pay a merchant that hasn’t been whitelisted, or if the transaction code provided at the point of sale doesn’t match the merchant’s registered profile, the Smart Approval will be overridden.
-In these cases, the system reverts to a manual request to protect the wallet from potential fraud or M-Pesa phishing attempts.
+In these cases, the system reverts to a manual request to protect the wallet from potential fraud or mobile money phishing attempts.

 Managing Overlapping Rules